Energy conversion and storage efficiency

-Energy storage is probably the biggest challenge of the transition to a low-carbon economy.
-You may be wondering how we store energy today?
+Energy storage is probably the biggest challenge of transitioning to a low-carbon economy.
+You may be wondering how we store energy today.
 The answer is simple.
-Fossil fuels such as coal and gasoline store ancient energy derived from sunlight by organisms that later died, became buried and over time were then converted into these fuels.
-Energy of fossil fuels can be stored simply in gas, oil, and coal storage in large quantities.
-Basically, such a dimension of production and storage needs to be built for the transition to a low-carbon economy.
+Fossil fuels such as coal and gasoline store ancient energy derived from sunlight by organisms that later died and became buried and, over time, were then converted into these fuels.
+The energy of fossil fuels can be stored simply in gas, oil, and coal storage in large quantities.
+Such a dimension of production and storage needs to be built for the transition to a low-carbon economy.
 Therefore, it is necessary to divide energy storage into:

 - Long-term seasonal storage.
-For most countries, the highest energy consumption is in autumn and winter, when there is little wind in the inland and little Sun.
-The only promising seasonal energy storage technology is known as Power-to-gas (often abbreviated P2G).
-Most P2G systems use electrolysis to produce hydrogen.
+For most countries, the highest energy consumption is in autumn and winter, when there is little wind inland and little Sun.
+The only promising seasonal energy storage technology is known as Power-to-gas (often abbreviated P2G), and most P2G systems use electrolysis to produce hydrogen.

 Characteristics of variable renewables include their unpredictability, variability, low running costs, and the fact that they are constrained to a certain location.
-These provide a challenge to grid operators, who must make sure supply and demand are matched.
+These challenge grid operators must ensure supply and demand are matched.
 Solutions include energy storage, demand response, availability of overcapacity, and sector coupling.
-The higher the share of these sources in the energy mix, the higher the demands on the transmission system and energy storage systems.
-Without sufficient energy storage capacity, there may be power outages and there will certainly be seasonal fluctuations in electricity prices.
+The higher the share of these sources in the energy mix, the higher the transmission and energy storage system’s demands.
+Without sufficient energy storage capacity, there may be power outages, and there will certainly be seasonal fluctuations in electricity prices.